Stocks, dollar gain on strong U.S. retail sales

 U.S. retail sales rose 1.2 percent in May after an upwardly revised 0.2 percent gain in April, the Commerce Department said, as households boosted purchases of automobiles and other goods.

-While other U.S. data showed a slight increase in new applications for unemployment benefits, that number remained in a range associated with a tightening labor market and could push Fed policymakers to raise rates at the end of the summer.
+While other U.S. data showed a slight increase in new applications for unemployment benefits, that number remained in territory associated with a tightening labor market.

-"The market, which had been expecting something after September, now may be slipping more towards lift-off in September," said Thierry Albert Wizman, global interest rates and currencies strategist at Macquarie Limited in New York.
+"The retail sales is just another piece of the economic puzzle and one that investors have been waiting for," said Art Hogan, chief market strategist at Wunderlich Securities in New York.
+"The Fed will definitely get one rate hike under its belt this year, and another one next year."

-European shares rose, with the auto sector gaining on an upbeat forecast from Daimler, while Greek shares rallied 8.2 percent on hopes that a resolution to its nagging debt woes was near.
+European shares rose, with the auto sector gaining on an upbeat forecast from Daimler (DAIGn.DE), while Greek shares .ATG rallied 8.2 percent on hopes that a resolution to its nagging debt woes was near.
 The market closed before the IMF news.

-Stocks on Wall Street rose but held within a months-long trading range.
+Stocks on Wall Street rose but remained in a months-long trading range.

 "The choices for a lot of people remain stocks or bonds, and the resilience of stocks, even as rates have risen at least in the short run, has given people confidence that it's the better place of the two to be," said Rick Meckler, president of hedge fund LibertyView Capital Management LLC in Jersey City, New Jersey.